yang-luo-lab/TCR-HLA/README.md

-# TCR-HLA

-**Defining the genetic determinants of CD8+ T cell receptor repertoire in the context of immune checkpoint blockade **
+# Defining the genetic determinants of CD8+ T cell receptor repertoire in the context of immune checkpoint blockade

 Abstract CD8+ T cells play a central role in the cancer response to immune checkpoint blockade (ICB) treatment, with activity predicated upon antigen recognition by the associated T cell receptor (TCR) repertoire.
 The contribution of genetic variation to this in cancer treatment is under-explored.
 We have conducted a genome-wide and human leukocyte antigen (HLA)-focused analysis of CD8+ T-cell TCR repertoire to identify genetic determinants of variable gene (V-gene) and CDR3 K-mer usage from samples taken prior to and after ICB treatment (n=250).
 We find 11 genome-wide significant cis associations and 10 trans associations, primarily to the HLA, with V-gene usage meeting permuted P-value thresholds.
 Notably, TCR clones containing V-genes associated with HLA were less likely to be persistent across treatment.
 In a single-cell experiment, we find cells with HLA-matched TCR clones have increased tumor reactivity expression profiles and patients with HLA-matched TCR clones have improved overall survival.
 Our work indicates a complex relationship between genotype and TCR repertoire in the context of treatment with ICB, which has novel implications for understanding determinants of treatment response and patient outcomes.